 Earlier this year we published a post titled Implementing A Debugger: The Fundamentals.
 This post gave an overview of debuggers, what they do, and how they work.
 In today’s post, we build upon this knowledge and talk about our journey of extending Backtrace’s debugger to support Go.
 Intro If you have the time and haven’t… Read More

-Think about the last time you pushed a release.
+Think about the workflow the last time you pushed a release.
 Release cut, QA tests passed, and the monitoring games begin.
 Latency numbers, RPS, and CPU look normal, nothing to be alarmed of…An hour later, things start to break.
 Customers are calling in complaining about disconnects and the machines that are still up are overloaded.
-In moments… Read More
+In… Read More

 If you read our previous posts of [Memory Management Bugs: An Introduction (/blog/2016/08/03/introduction-to-memory-management-errors/) and Post-Mortem Memory Debugging, you have an idea how Backtrace may help debugging various memory errors.
 In this post, I will illustrate how it works under the hood with the example of TCMalloc, one of the memory allocators supported by Backtrace.
 TCMalloc… Read More